 From puberty onwards, boys are fascinated by their penis: the way it grows and is pleasurable to touch.
 They learn that their appreciation of eroticism can take them from arousal to orgasm.
 The average white male ejaculates for the first time around the age of 13 years 10½ months (13.88 years).

 Ejaculation involves the emission of creamy liquid called semen (commonly known as ‘spunk’).
-Semen is made up of liquid from various glands including Cowper’s gland and the prostate all situated internally close to the testicles (or testes).
+Semen is made up of liquid from various glands including Cowper’s gland and the prostate, which are all situated close to the testicles (or testes).
 The testicles (commonly called ‘balls’) produce the sperm (or spermatozoa) which are the genetic material needed to make a baby.
-Once a boy is adolescent, orgasm is always accompanied by an ejaculation.
 Young men wake up each morning with an erection and have spontaneous erections throughout the day as sex-related thoughts occur to them or simply as a result of seeing someone they find attractive.

 When he is aroused, a boy’s penis becomes erect and hyper-sensitive so it is very pleasurable to touch.
 Initially some boys stimulate (or masturbate) themselves because they enjoy the feelings of orgasm when they ejaculate.
 Later a man wants intercourse with someone he is attracted to.

 Even as virgins, boys are aroused by the prospect of sexual activity with a lover.
 They may masturbate by imagining engaging in intercourse.
 They imagine the sexual attributes, genitals and behaviour of a partner.
 They do this through buying pornographic magazines or watching porn movies.
 Some boys enjoy comparing notes on the sexual attributes of the opposite sex and their chances of manoeuvring a girl into a sexual situation.
 This is a chase situation where the male is the predator and the female is the target.